Jacolo2017/Puppin/journals/roger-wang.md

 july 29:
 Making date and time together.
 Easier to work with date objects than to build dates with individualized strings.
 Also, made fetching user's dogs based off get current user from token.
 Need to make fetching token and then the user id one cohesive fetch.

+Aug 3:
+Figured out how to two dictionaries within a promise.
+A triple nested for loop inside a .then promise, I'm not sure its the most efficient way to do it but it works.
+The problem was that reviews have an event_id and events have an event_id but they need be merged within a promise or else one may resolve before another and break the merge.
+It was very satisfying to figure out!